 - Capital improvements in the past have included: accessibility projects, fire safety system improvements, building repairs, stage lighting systems, computer systems, sound systems, film editing systems, construction of Freedom Corner Monument; new exhibit space at Historical Society of Western Pennsylvania; seat replacement at the Pittsburgh Filmmakers Regent Square Theater; office equipment; a building security system; recording studio equipment; acoustic shells; glass-making equipment; translation system; computer box office system; roof repair and upgrading of exhibits.

 Transit became a RAD-funded category for the first time in 2013 with a $3 million grant to the Port Authority of Allegheny County.
-This grant leverages $21 million in additional state funding, and gets 62 million riders to work as well as to cultural and recreational facilities and events.
+To date, RAD has provided $15 million in support of transit, overall less than 1% of total grants.
+This grant leveraged $21 million in additional state funding, and got 62 million riders to work as well as to cultural and recreational facilities and events.